A game that is played

-There are 34 Rules and a multitude of Decisions that cover every aspect of the game.
+There are 24 Rules that cover every aspect of the game.

 Around the Putting Green there are occasions when you could incur an unnecessary penalty for a moment of carelessness.

-One of the provisos of Rule 13-2 states that you must not improve or allow to be improved your line of play or a reasonable extension of that line beyond the hole.
+Under Rule 8 Course Played as It Is Found you must not improve or allow to be improved your line of play or a reasonable extension of that line beyond the hole.

 Whether you intend to break the rules or do so unknowingly does not make a difference.
 If you don't correct your score and you sign an incorrect scorecard the ultimate penalty is disqualification.

 Many rules go unnoticed because neither the player nor the marker knows them.
 However, if you are a marker or a fellow competitor and see an infraction, you have an obligation to the other players in the competition to call the penalty.

 In the event of a disagreement, you can refuse to sign the card as marker.
 It is then up to the competition committee to decide the outcome.